 Instructions for Authors

 Submitting a Manuscript: Submissions to the SIAM Journal on Numerical Analysis (SINUM) must be in electronic form.
 Hard-copy submissions will not be considered.
 Please enter submissions directly into the Journal Submission & Tracking System at http://sinum.siam.org.
 Authors should submit both the manuscript and a cover letter in PDF format.
 Note: Figures, if any, must be embedded "inline" in the manuscript.If you have not used the Journal Submission & Tracking System previously click on "New authors should register for an account."
 Fill out name, address, e-mail and other contact information requested.
 You now have a username and password.
 If you're an author, you can click on the Submit Manuscript link under Author Tasks.
-The manuscript submission process, including uploading your files, is a straightforward trip through 4 screens and should take no longer than a few minutes.
+The manuscript submission process, including uploading your files, should take no longer than a few minutes.
 Instructions for using the Journal Submission & Tracking System are available here.
 If you have questions at any time, e-mail SIAM directly at firstname.lastname@example.org.
 Submission of a manuscript to SINUM is representation by the author that the manuscript has not been published or submitted simultaneously for publication elsewhere, and papers that have been published elsewhere will not be considered..
 An exception may be made occasionally for a substantially revised conference proceedings paper, provided that it is so identified in the submission letter and in the paper itself.
 If your paper contains material (for example, tables or figures) from another source, that material must be accompanied by written permission from the copyright holder.
 Permission is needed in cases of alternations to the original, as well.
 Complete addresses (including e-mail addresses and fax and phone numbers) should be provided for all authors.
 To assist referees unpublished references can also be submitted with an indication of whether they have been accepted for publication.
 Authors can suggest an editor from among those listed on the journal's masthead, but the editor-in-chief has the exclusive right to assign papers to members of the editorial board.
 The editors reserve the right to reject any manuscript that does not conform to the journal’s standards.